 The Korean wireless telecommunication industry is considered to have reached its maturation stage with more than a 100% penetration rate.
-However, with continued advancements in networkrelated technology, there are further opportunities to expand market size and revenue of cellular services through increased quality of cellular services we provide to our subscribers.
+However, with continued advancements in network-related technology, there are further opportunities to expand market size and revenue of cellular services through increased quality of cellular services we provide to our subscribers.
 By continuing to be innovative in developing core competencies, we have firmly established our position as the market leader in wireless telecommunications.

 We continue to endeavor to strengthen our customer relationships by engaging our subscribers to integrate our service offerings in various aspects of their daily lives such as 'T map,' our interactive navigation service which we provide to all users free of charge and 'oksusu,' our mobile OTT (over-the-top) service with a wide range of unique media offerings.
-We also provide bundled subscriptions to our wireless and fixed-line service offerings, and we believe such bundled subscriptions contribute to increased customer retention more than 100 live TV channels, a wide range of sports contents and and acquisition of new subscribers for both our wireless and fixedpopular U.S. and other foreign TV shows, among other contents.
-We line services due to convenience.
-In addition, we believe our 'T are also collaborating with media content developers to provide origi-Membership' program, our membership service, also contributes nal media content for our oksusu service.
-As of December 31, 2018, we to our subscriber retention with the breadth of membership benhad approximately 9.7 million subscribers to oksusu. efits we provide through our membership partners.
-We also offer In April 2019, in furtherance of our efforts to enhance the competi-Al solutions and in September 2016, we launched NUGU, the first tiveness of our media business and to promote its future growth. intelligent virtual assistant service launched in Korea with Korean we entered into an agreement with Content Alliance Platform, a language capabilities based on advanced voice recognition technoljoint venture among the three major terrestrial broadcasters in Koogies.
-We have integrated NUGU into our T map service as well as rea that operates the mobile OTT service POOO, pursuant to which our IPTV service and launched a variety of NUGU-based smart dewe will transfer our oksusu business to Content Alliance Platform vices, including 'NUGU candle,' an AI light that offers NUGU-based to pursue a combination of the two mobile OTT services and parservices and changes its color and brightness based on the user's ticipate in a capital increase by Content Alliance Platform through needs and preferences. a third-party allotment for a cash consideration of Won 90 billion.
+We also provide bundled subscriptions to our wireless and fixed-line service offerings, and we believe such bundled subscriptions contribute to increased customer retention and acquisition of new subscribers for both our wireless and fixed-line services due to convenience.
+In addition, we believe our 'T Membership' program, our membership service, also contributes to our subscriber retention with the breadth of membership benefits we provide through our membership partners.
+We also offer AI solutions and in September 2016, we launched NUGU, the first intelligent virtual assistant service launched in Korea with Korean language capabilities based on advanced voice recognition technologies.
+We have integrated NUGU into our T map service as well as our IPTV service and launched a variety of NUGU-based smart devices, including 'NUGU candle,' an AI light that offers NUGU-based services and changes its color and brightness based on the user's needs and preferences.